C Concierge Documentation

 Persona safety queue

-• Trigger: the admin persona handler (POST /admin/persona) computes sha256(active_prompt()) on save; if it differs from safety.checked_prompt_hash, it sets safety.status = Pending and sends a SafetyJob { tenant_id, prompt_hash } onto the SAFETY_QUEUE producer binding.
+• Trigger: the admin persona handler (POST /dashboard/persona) computes sha256(active_prompt()) on save; if it differs from safety.checked_prompt_hash, it sets safety.status = Pending and sends a SafetyJob { tenant_id, prompt_hash } onto the SAFETY_QUEUE producer binding.
 Saves that don't change the active prompt skip enqueue.

 • Consumer: #[event(queue)] in src/lib.rs dispatches to safety_queue::handle_batch.
 Each job re-reads the persona, drops the job if the prompt hash has drifted (a newer save has already enqueued), runs safety::classify_persona against the fast model, and writes Approved or Rejected { vague_reason } back to KV with checked_prompt_hash and checked_at.